grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

 keywords:
 ---

-# Loki Simple Scalable Helm chart
+# Install the simple scalable Helm chart

 This Helm Chart deploys Grafana Loki on Kubernetes in simple scalable mode.